Technology drives creativity and quicker, more cost-effective projects. A step change for our industry.

 Free holiday clubs can benefit children and young people.
 The clubs work best when they:

 Local authorities are responsible for ensuring there are sufficient high quality HAF places.
-To support them with this, the Department for Education has set up a national support contract, being delivered by Childcare Works, a collaboration between Mott MacDonald and national childcare services provider Hempsall’s.
+To support them with this, the Department for Education has set up a national support contract, being delivered by Childcare Works, a collaboration between Mott MacDonald and national childcare services provider Coram Hempsall’s.

 Childcare Works recognises that holiday activities and food can significantly improve children’s lives.
 We see the programme as a vehicle for helping children and their families towards happier and healthier lives.